tcmulder/aquamin/docs/features/theme-configuration.md

 📂 assets
  ┗ 📂 component-library     // directory containing all components
    ┗ 📂 footer              // the component's unique name
-     ┣ 📄 footer-markup.php // html for the component (this one is included in footer.php)
+     ┣ 📄 footer-render.php // html for the component (this one is included in footer.php)
      ┗ 📄 footer-style.css  // sticky footer styling (add additional footer styling here)
 ```

 You could also add a `footer-script.js` file to develop front-end scripts associated with the footer, or `footer-editor.css` to add footer styling within back-end block editor.

-?> Within the default WordPress `aquamin/footer.php` file, you'll see `get_template_part( 'assets/component-library/footer/footer-markup' )`, which includes the markup for this component.
+?> Within the default WordPress `aquamin/footer.php` file, you'll see `get_template_part( 'assets/component-library/footer/footer-render' )`, which includes the markup for this component.
 In this way, we have all files associated with the footer component in a single, manageable directory.

 For convenience, you can also include features here that don't quite fit the "component" concept in a traditional sense.
 Take the included WordPress styling overrides for instance: